tywowiling/Mobile-Programming-Assignments/Week4/README.md

 ## Description

-The third week project is a simple application to send and receive data from one activity to another activity (intent).
+The fourth week project is a simple application to send and receive data from one activity to another activity (intent).
 For the project "b", fragment is used to create each layer.